Frequently Asked Questions

 Do you offer partial day coverage?

-Friday, Saturday and Sunday Collections and Coverage are always offered with a minimum of 6 hours of photography.
-Monday through Thursday elopements may be commissioned with a minimum of 3 hours of coverage.
+Friday, Saturday and Sunday Coverage are always offered with a minimum of 6 hours of photography.
+Monday through Thursday weddings and elopements may be commissioned with a minimum of 3 hours of coverage with one photographer from 900 or two photographers from 1,800.

 Will I be charged for downtime, travel time or times when our guests are eating?